mgoellnitz/trackdown/README.md

 # Migration

-To facilitate the use of TrackDown the option of migrating an existing base of tickets is of course helpful.
+To facilitate the use of TrackDown, the option of migrating an existing base of tickets is of course helpful.
 The choice, which systems are taken as a data source for such a migration is driven by personal needs.